Artnoc1/mobile-docs/pull-request-etiquette.md

 Once a pull request is up to date with the base branch and approved, it should only be merged by the original contributor, unless they explicitly state that a reviewer is allowed to merge.

 When merging, consider which type of merge supported by GitHub is the best choice.
 Most pull requests should be small enough to be squashed into a single commit that still follows the [commit guidelines](https://github.com/toggl/mobile-docs/blob/develop/commit-guidelines.md "Commit Guidelines").
 If this can not be done, prefer merging over rebasing to keep history intact.

+### Transferring ownership

+Should the creator of a pull request be unable to finish it, they can transfer ownership of it to someone else by assigning them to the pull request.
+In that case, the new owner takes on the responsibility of finishing and merging the pull request and an approval from a third developer is needed.